OpenEvalProject/evals/manuscripts/elife-38269/v2/manuscript.md

 **Figure 2.:** Bone marrow chimeras generated from BALB/c (WT) or Il17rb-deficient (KO) donor and BALB/c (WT) or Il17rb-deficient (KO) recipient mice were infected with H. polygyrus and intestinal adult worm burden (A) and fecal egg burden (B) performed at day 28 post-infection.
 Results shown are pooled data from two experiments performed with n ≥ 3 mice/group, and data from all individual mice are presented.
 Data were analysed by unpaired t test, where *=p≤0.05,**=p≤0.01,***=p≤0.001 and ns = not significant.
 Error bars represent Standard Error of the Mean.

-## Effective clearance of adult worms in immune-deficient mice requires IL-25R and IL-4Rα signaling through the innate immune compartment
+### Effective clearance of adult worms in immune-deficient mice requires IL-25R and IL-4Rα signaling through the innate immune compartment

 To test whether stimulation of IL-25R within the innate immune compartment mediates adult worm expulsion and whether this is enhanced following IL-4Rα signaling, immune-deficient Rag1-/- mice were infected with H. polygyrus and injected with recombinant IL-25 late in infection (d14-17) and/or a complex of rIL-4:anti-IL-4 (IL-4C) on days 13, 16 and 19 post-infection (Figure 3A).
 IL-4C exerted significant but modest reductions in egg counts (44%) and adult worm burden (34%) in Rag1-/- mice but did not completely expel adult worms or eliminate egg production (Figure 3B,C).
 Administration of IL-25 alone to Rag1-/- mice elicited a downward trend in adult worm numbers, which did not attain statistical significance in two experimental repeats.
 However when both cytokines were combined, egg production was reduced by 95% and the adult worm burden also greatly reduced (by 87%).

 ![Figure 3.](https://cdn.elifesciences.org/articles/38269/elife-38269-fig3-v2.jpg)

-**Figure 3.:** H. polygyrus-infected Rag1 mice (RAG-/-) were given 0.4 µg recombinant IL-25 i.p. days 14–17 (late) post-infection with or without a complex of 5 μg rIL-4 and 25 μg anti-IL-4 (IL-4C) on days 13, 16 and 19 post-infection, according the schedule shown in (-/-A).
+**Figure 3.:** H. polygyrus-infected Rag1-/- mice (RAG-/-) were given 0.4 µg recombinant IL-25 i.p. days 14–17 (late) post-infection with or without a complex of 5 μg rIL-4 and 25 μg anti-IL-4 (IL-4C) on days 13, 16 and 19 post-infection, according the schedule shown in (A).
 Mice were analyzed at 28 days post-infection for fecal egg burden (B) and intestinal adult worm burden (C).
-H. polygyrus-infected Rag1 mice were given IL-25 and IL-4C according to the same schedule, as well as 200 µg of anti-CD90.2/Th1.2 antibody or rat IgG2b control (days 12, 15, 18 and 21).
-The peritoneal lavage was analyzed at 28 days post-infection for CD45-/-+lin- (CD3, CD5, CD8α, CD11c, CD19, DX5, F4/80, GR-1, TCRβ, CD11b), ICOS and ST2 staining by flow cytometry as shown (D) and the number of CD45+lin– (E), CD45+lin–ST2– (F) and CD45+lin–ST2+ (G) ILCs was determined.
+H. polygyrus-infected Rag1-/- mice were given IL-25 and IL-4C according to the same schedule, as well as 200 µg of anti-CD90.2/Th1.2 antibody or rat IgG2b control (days 12, 15, 18 and 21).
+The peritoneal lavage was analyzed at 28 days post-infection for CD45+lin- (CD3, CD5, CD8α, CD11c, CD19, DX5, F4/80, GR-1, TCRβ, CD11b), ICOS and ST2 staining by flow cytometry as shown (D) and the number of CD45+lin– (E), CD45+lin–ST2– (F) and CD45+lin–ST2+ (G) ILCs was determined.
 Mice were analysed at 28 days post-infection for fecal egg burden (H) and intestinal adult worm burden (I).
 Results shown are one representative of two experiments with n = 4 mice/group (D–G), or pooled data from two experiments with n ≥ 3 mice/group (B,C,H,I).
 Data were analysed by unpaired t test, where *=p≤0.05,**=p≤0.01,***=p≤0.001 and ns = not significant.
 Error bars represent Standard Error of the Mean.

 ILC2s may have a role in promoting acquired type-2 immune responses by activation of CD4+ T cell responses through expression of OX40L, MHC class II and PD-L1 (Drake et al., 2014; Mirchandani et al., 2014; Oliphant et al., 2014; Schwartz et al., 2017) or by promoting dendritic cell migration to draining lymph nodes following IL-13 production (Halim et al., 2014).
 Sustained activation of ILCs drives immunity to N. brasiliensis infection (Bouchery et al., 2015), however in H. polygyrus infection the transfer of activated ILC2s had only a limited effect on worm establishment (Pelly et al., 2017).
 In addition, IL-25 is able to induce type 2 inflammation and goblet cell hyperplasia in the small intestine, independently of ILCs (Saenz et al., 2013).
 To test whether ILCs contribute to efficient worm expulsion in immune-compromised mice following co-administration of IL-25 and IL-4C, we treated H. polygyrus infected Rag1-/- mice with both cytokines and isotype or anti-CD90.2 (Thy1.2) antibodies.
 Administration of anti-CD90.2 antibody significantly reduced the number of CD45+Lin- ILCs (Figure 3D,E) as well as the number of CD45+Lin-ST2- and CD45+Lin-ST2+ ILCs (Figure 3F,G) in the PL of H. polygyrus-infected Rag1-/- mice treated with IL-25 and IL-4C.
 However, immunity was fully intact in recipients of this antibody, with significantly decreased parasite egg and worm burden in ILC-depleted mice (Figure 3H,I).

-## Stimulation of IL-25R induces adult worm clearance late, but not early, in infection
+### Stimulation of IL-25R induces adult worm clearance late, but not early, in infection

 The late manifestation of the Il17rb–/– phenotype in H. polygyrus infection could reflect a requirement either for initial IL-25 to generate an effector response that is only active after day 14, or for a later IL-25R-driven pathway that is invoked once the Th2 response is generated.
 To evaluate the relative importance of IL-25R engagement during different phases of infection, we made use of the more susceptible C57BL/6 strain and delivered exogenous rIL-25 early (day 1–4) and late (day 14–17) post-infection (Figure 4A).
 Egg counts were equivalent at day 14 post-infection before delivery of IL-25 late (Figure 4B) and were significantly reduced in recipients of IL-25 early (66%; p=0.0013) or late (64%; p=0.0071) compared to PBS controls by day 28 post-infection (Figure 4C).
 Although early IL-25 administration also induced a modest reduction in adult worm burdens, this did not reach significance in two repeated experiments.
 In contrast, adult worm burden was significantly reduced in recipients of IL-25 late (66%; p=0.0016) at day 28 post-infection (Figure 4D).
 Both CD4+ T cell IL-4 and IL-13 responses (Figure 4E–F), and the total number of ILCs (Figure 4G) were not significantly altered by late IL-25 injection.
 The number of IL-13+ILCs (ILC2s) was not significantly increased in the MLN at day 18 hr. polygyrus infection but was significantly increased in infected mice following the administration of IL-25 (Figure 4H), however, these remained a small proportion of the total ILCs within the MLN